 Rooms and Dates

-Here you can find all important information about the lecture and exercise of the course Computer Graphics (link to Zeus).
+Here you can find all important information about the lecture and exercise of the course Computer Graphics: Conventional and Neural Methods (link to Zeus).

 Students of computer science/information science

 Mathematics, physics, minor or major in computer science in a master's degree program.

 It is necessary to have a computer capable of running at least WebGL 2 and an IDE like VSCode or similar.